dwar42vo/basic-scanlator/README.md

 A basic bash script that extracts raw text using Google Vision API from a list of manga or webtoon JPG images, translates the extracted raw text using Google Translate API or Deepl Translate API and typesets the result onto the images.

-This script is meant to be run on Windows 10's WSL 1 with Ubuntu 18.04 or 20.04 (will probably also work on WSL 2) installed, the latest Cygwin or on the latest MobaXterm.
+This script is meant to be run on Windows 10's WSL 1 with Ubuntu 18.04 or 20.04 (also works on WSL 2) installed, the latest Cygwin or on the latest MobaXterm.
 It can also be run on Linux distros with a few minor code changes.
 The API keys are not provided; you must obtain them yourself by creating free Google Cloud and Deepl accounts.

 This script only supports Japanese, Chinese and Korean as source languages.
-The default font used by this script is CC Wild Words Roman, but you can change it to any font you have installed on your system.
+The default font used by this script is Arial, but you can change it to any font you have installed on your system.

 Lastly, this script is a WIP.
 Unintended results are to be expected.